 Bendigo Airport redevelopment project

-The Bendigo Airport redevelopment project is delivering improved infrastructure and expanded capacity.
-It will bring the facility up to the standard of an airport of comparable size and regional importance.
+The Bendigo Airport redevelopment project has delivered improved infrastructure and expanded capacity.
+It has brought the facility up to the standard of an airport of comparable size and regional importance.

-- An increase in hangar development and airport amenities (stage one)
+- An increase in hangar development and airport amenities (stage one, complete)

-- A new 1600 x 30 metre runway for emergency service providers and aviation transport services (stage two)
+- A new 1,600 metre x 30 metre runway for emergency service providers and aviation transport services (stage two, complete)

-- Construction of a contemporary business park to accommodate opportunities for existing business expansion and new business establishment (stage three)
+- Construction of a contemporary business park to accommodate opportunities for existing business expansion and new business establishment (stage three, to be completed)

 Funding distribution for the Bendigo Airport redevelopment project